St John Ambulance Brigade in South Africa 1900-1902

 TOm peat

-Died: 17th November 1901 in Middleburg Hospital, South Africa
+Died: 17th November 1901 in Middleburg Hospital of Dysentery aged 21 years.

 Bacup Division